Some Common Overhead Crane Hazards and Tips On How to Prevent Them

 - Whenever side-loading a boom

 A lot of these mistakes are the result of predictable human error.
-The formal training for operators should have a working knowledge of some key points, and any conditions where stated lifting capacities happen to be valid.
+The formal training for crane operators should have a working knowledge of some key points, and any conditions where stated lifting capacities happen to be valid.
 Some of these key points are crane load charts and lifting capacities.
-Operators shouldn’t just rely on instinct or experience to decide if weight load is correct.
+Crane operators shouldn’t just rely on instinct or experience to decide if weight load is correct.